felix-d/simple-nose-selenium/README.rst

 A simple Selenium WebDriver plugin for nose.

-This plugin is a python3 stripped down version of `nose-selenium <https://github.com/klrmn/nose-selenium>`_.
+This plugin is a python3 only stripped down version of `nose-selenium <https://github.com/klrmn/nose-selenium>`_.

 nosetests command line options
 ==============================